-Our outreach services are based on the same, proven approaches of our specialist nursery which has received successive “outstanding” ratings from Ofsted.
+Our Autism Early Support services are based on the same, proven approaches of our specialist nursery which has received successive “outstanding” ratings from Ofsted.

 Puzzle Centre has been providing high quality early intervention for young children with autism since 2001.
 We use a holistic approach which draws upon evidence-based good practice in autism and special education.

 We use tried and tested good practice in the field of autism education and research to design bespoke programmes of support.
 We are able to draw upon a range of teaching and therapy techniques such as the HANEN More Than Words programme, Attention Autism, the TEACCH approach, PECS (Picture Exchange Communication System) and Intensive Interaction.

 We have embedded the SCERTS® Educational Model in all of our practice which allows us to design an individualised programme of support for the child.
 (Puzzle Centre is a UK national demonstration site for its use in Early Years; we also apply the framework to children aged 2 – 11 years in other settings.)